-If the shareholders have half of the seats and votes on the SB then it is appropriate to make it unlikely that population representatives have voting rights in the board,
+If the shareholders have half of the seats and votes in the SB then it is appropriate to make it unlikely that members of the third group have voting rights in the SB,

-- which are particularly close to the shareholders - and are strongly rejected by a large part of the population or the employees.
+- · which are particularly close to the shareholders - and are strongly rejected by a large part of the population or the employees.

-For this in big companies with many employees can apply that the group population has only 2 SB-seats and votes, if the shareholders have half the seats.
+For this in big companies with many employees can apply that the third group has only 2 SB-seats and votes, if the shareholders have half the seats and votes.

-Example: A supervisory board has 20 seats, of which 10 are for the shareholders, 8 for the employees and 2 for the population.
+Example: A supervisory board has 20 seats and votes, of which 10 are for the shareholders, 8 for the employees and 2 for the third group.